Maja-crd/Maja-crd/README.md

 🗣 leadership skills; <br>
 👩‍🎨 creativity/originality. <br>

-In the future I dream of becoming a psychotherapist, however, before starting my career I want to do what I know and like - graphic design and copywriting.
-Zerkij to see what I managed to do! 👇
+In the future I dream of becoming a psychotherapist.
+However, before starting my career, I want to do what I know and like - graphic design and copywriting.
+Take a peek to see what I've been up to! 👇

 <br> <br>
 ![ok](https://github.com/Maja-crd/Maja-crd/blob/main/Projekty/kubek.png)